Internet Accuracy ProjectInternet Accuracy Project

 He also dedicates some of his spare time to a variety of charities.
 Back in the 1990s, General Schwarzkopf joined fellow sporting clay enthusiasts in establishing the Children's Home Sporting Clays Classic (now popularly known as the Schwarzkopf Classic).
 The fundraiser benefits the Children's Home in Tampa, Florida.
 The Children's Home was founded more than a century ago and is dedicated to helping children who are victims of abuse, neglect or abandonment.

 Another of his favorite charities was one that he actually helped found in 1996.
 Camp Boggy Creek in Eustis, Florida (north of Orlando), each year offers thousands of seriously ill kids weeklong summer camp sessions and family retreat weekends for the whole family.
 This is all done at no cost to their families.
-Camp Boggy Creek is a "Hole in The Wall Camp" and was patterned after Paul Newman's original Hole in The Wall Gang Camp in northeastern Connecticut.
+Camp Boggy Creek is a "Hole in The Wall Camp" and was patterned after Paul Newman's original Hole in The Wall Gang Camp in Connecticut.
 Newman was also one of the co-founders of Camp Boggy Creek.

 Hobbies of George Takei

 In addition to his acting, Takei was involved in real estate development, enjoyed jogging/running, architecture, and historic preservation.
-He also completed several marathons and had the honor of carrying the Olympic Flame in the 1984 Los Angeles Olympic Torch Relay.
+He also completed several marathons, and had the honor of carrying the Olympic Flame in the 1984 Los Angeles Olympic Torch Relay.
 His long-term life partner, Brad Altman, was also an avid runner.

-If you find the above data useful, please link to this page from your blog or website.
-Alternatively, consider making a donation to Internet Accuracy Project.
-Our organization relies on donations to run our various educational projects.
+If you find the above data useful, please link to this page from your webpage, blog or website.
+Alternatively, consider recommending us to your friends and colleagues.
+Thank you in advance!

-Copyright © 2005 INTERNET ACCURACY PROJECT.
+Copyright © 2005-2012 INTERNET ACCURACY PROJECT.
 All rights reserved.
 All content, is the exclusive property of Internet Accuracy Project and may not be reproduced (on the Web, in print, or otherwise) without the express written permission of our organization.
 BY ACCESSING THIS SITE YOU ARE STATING THAT YOU AGREE TO BE BOUND BY OUR TERMS AND CONDITIONS regardless of whether you reside in the United States of America or not.
 Our Privacy Policy.
+This page was last updated January 1, 2012.